Dr Catherine Arthur

 Catherine is a Lecturer in Peace and Conflict Studies in the Humanitarian and conflict Response Institute (HCRI) at the University of Manchester.
 Her research focuses on nationalism and political symbols in post-conflict nation-building and reconstruction, exploring how national identities are constructed and visually represented.
 Her regional expertise is in post-colonial and post-conflict societies, including those that have experienced ethno-nationalist violence and particularly Timor-Leste, Northern Ireland, and Cyprus.
-Her recent book, Political Symbols and National Identity in Timor-Leste, was published last year by Palgrave Macmillan.
-Catherine is a founding member of the International Consortium for Conflict Graffiti (ICCG) and the chair of the Visual Arts strand of the HCPB.
+Her recent book, Political Symbols and National Identity in Timor-Leste, was published in 2019 by Palgrave Macmillan.
+Catherine is a founding member of the International Consortium for Conflict Graffiti (ICCG).
 She teaches on peacebuilding and security, international governance, and nations and nationalism.